huss-osman/linux-fundamentals/bash-scripting/fundamentals/01-introduction.md

 # Introduction to Bash

 ## Overview
-Bash (Bourne Again Shell) is the default command-line shell on most Linux systems.
+**Bash (Bourne Again Shell)** is the default command-line shell on most Linux systems.
 It allows users to interact with the operating system, run commands, and automate tasks through scripts.

 A **Bash script** is simply a file containing a sequence of commands that are executed automatically.

-In DevOps environments, Bash is widely used for:
+In **DevOps environments**, **Bash** is widely used for:

 - Automation
 - System configuration
 - CI/CD pipelines
 - Troubleshooting and maintenance tasks

 ---